bohrium/perturb/rebut/synth.markdown

 exposition's accessibility and clarity.
 In response to these concerns, we thoroughly revised the paper; we now:
-* explain in the intro that our goal is to offer new intuition about SGD dynamics, e.g. how overfitting scales w/ C and H.
+* explain in the intro that our goal is to offer new intuition about SGD dynamics (e.g. how overfitting scales w/ C and H):
+ "Practitioners benefit from the intuition that SGD descends on l itself.
+We present a novel framework for refining this intuition to account for noise..."
-* state key results in a new *stand-alone* section unobscured by physics and discuss how they map onto real, non-asymptotic scenarios.
+* state results in a new *stand-alone* section unobscured by physics and discuss how they map onto real, non-asymptotic scenarios.
 * cut jargon.
 E.g. we introduce our formalism via:
  "Consider running SGD on N train points for T steps, starting at a weight θ0.